Sey56/paracore-help/docs/getting-started/installation.md

 # Installation Guide

-This section will guide you through the process of installing the Revit Automation Platform (Paracore) on your local machine.
+This section will guide you through the process of installing Paracore on your local machine.

 ## System Requirements